please-build/cc-rules/README.md

 See the docstring for each rule for more specific detail on what they each do.

-### //build_defs:cc_embed_binary

-Contains rules for embedding files into an object file that can be linked into a binary and loaded at runtime.
-There are both C and C++ variants that work similarly to the other build actions for each language.

-These have the extra config value `default_namespace` to set the default namespace to generate; it can also be overridden per target.

-When building on OSX, the config value `asm_tool` is also used (by default this is `nasm`).
-On other platforms this is not required.

- - `c_embed_binary()`
- - `cc_embed_binary()`

 ## Configuration

 This plugin can be configured by adding fields to the `[Plugin "cc"]` section in your